mattermost/mattermost-docker/README.md

 ### Building images

-Before start the containers, we must to build the images:
+Before start the containers, you must build the images:

 ```
 docker-compose build